 He was in the same year as the Auk (Field Marshal Claude Auchinleck) and eight fellow brethren of the Lodge, all of whom served in the Army, making it, along with 1890, the largest contributing year to the Lodge.

-The ‘1896 Eight’ included Lt Col Corbett, Cpl Currie RF, and Lt Stephenson SG, who would give their lives in service.
-Lt Col Dr Claude Douglas RAMC, Lt Col Thomas Eggar RFC, Capt Lionel Green SWB, Maj Charles Huggins Gordons and Maj Charles Micklem RA were luckier and survived the war.
-The 1896 Eight make an interesting list of service for 8 boys arriving at school together n 1896.
+The ‘1896 Eight’ included Lt Col Corbett, Cpl Currie RF and Lt Stephenson SG who would all give their lives in service.
+Lt Col Dr Claude Douglas RAMC, Lt Col Thomas Eggar RFC, Capt Lionel Green SWB, Maj Charles Huggins Gordons and Maj Charles Micklem RA were luckier.
+The 1896 Eight make an interesting list of service for 8 boys arriving at school together in 1896.
 And thats before one starts to think about the Auk.

 Weston joined the Royal Berkshires and served on the Western Front from 1915 to 1918 winning an MC in 1916 and the DSO a year later, before adding not one but two bars to the DSO the following year.
 He briefly commanded a battalion of the Royal Berkshires in 1916 before commanding the 17th Battalion Royal Fusiliers in 1917-18.
 He became a Brigadier General and served as GOC 122 Brigade, part of the 41st Division.

 In 1933 Weston and S R Chichester (who was not a member of the Lodge) raised the funds to put electric lighting into the rackets court at College.